imaginando/imaginando.github.io/frms/global-panel.md

 # Global Panel

-In this panel you control settings that affect the overall synth performance and sound such as polyphony, FM, effects, global filter, master output.
+In this panel you control settings that affect the overall synth performance and sound, such as: polyphony, FM, effects, global filter, master output.
 It is divided in 5 panels

 <img src="images/general-panel.png" style="padding: 0px; padding-bottom: 0px;"/>

 ### **Modes**

-- **MODE Button** - Selects between voicing mode.
+- **MODE** - Selects between voicing mode.
 It can be Poly, Mono or Unisson.
-- **TRANSPOSE Knob** - Can pitch up/down all layers simultaneously.
+- **TRANSPOSE** - Can pitch up/down all layers simultaneously.
 - **LEGATO** - Turns on/off legato.
 - **GLIDE** - Defines the duration of the glide between notes.
 When at zero there’s no glide.